Rethinking failure in polymer networks: a probabilistic view on progressive damage: Conclusions

 To capture the enthalpic contribution, a tilted Morse-potential is employed to the Kuhn segments.
 Following previous works, we assume that the probability of rupture of bonds along a Kuhn segment depend on the activation energy.
 In the absence of a mechanical force, this energy is high (on the order of $150\,\boltzmann T$) and therefore bond rupture is highly unlikely.
 The application of an external force shifts the energy landscape, and consequently two extrema points are obtained along the potential energy - a minimum that describes the equilibrium state and a maximum that characterizes the transition state.
 The activation energy, which is defined as the difference between these two energies, decreases with the applied force and accordingly the probability of a rupture event increases.
 Once the activation energy is zero, bond dissociation occurs spontaneously.
 Chain scission occurs once one of the bonds break, and accordingly the probability of failure can be computed.

 To demonstrate the merit of the framework, we examine the response of chains with stiff C-C bonds and compliant physical bonds.
 The latter is of particular interest to networks with sacrificial bonds or mechanophores, in which weaker bonds can rupture prior to the main chain, interpenetrating networks comprising two or more families of chains, where the failure of specific chains activates other chains and provide a network with enhanced toughness, and biological polymers in which various potential failure mechanisms can be triggered.
-In the case of double networks, we combined our single-chain model with a non-affine framework that accounts for interactions between the stiff and soft networks to reproduce the necking plateau observed experimentally through a simplified 1-dimensional setting.
 To enable predictive capabilities under a general loading, we also show that the local chain model can be integrated to continuum-level model representation of 3-dimensional networks using the numerical micro-sphere method as well as the well-known eight chain model.
+To account for the damage, we define a damage parameter that is related to the gradual rupture of the chains.
+While we consider monotonic uniaxial loading, the framework can be employed to capture the response and the rupture of chains under cyclic loading.
+In this case, one must note that the damage parameter can only increase and therefore remains constant during the unloading phase.

 This work provides a physically-based model to quantify the stretching and failure of a single chain and can be used to develop coarse grain description of damage in polymer networks.